aprentix/BAO_Portfolio-Optimization-Problem/README.md

 ## Problem Definition

-While portfolio optimization encompasses numerous variables and options in real-world scenarios, we've implemented a simplified approach with specific metrics for feasibility.
+Portfolio optimization involves numerous variables, but our implementation focuses on a simplified yet effective approach.

 ### Constraints